-You generate a portrait or full-body shot, the composition reads, the outfit reads, but the face is melted — eyes drift, teeth fuse, nose lands sideways.
+You generate a portrait or full-body shot.
+The composition reads, the outfit reads, but the face is melted: eyes drift, teeth fuse, the nose lands sideways.
 Most people immediately rewrite the prompt.
 That is usually the wrong fix.
-In 70% of distorted-face reports the prompt was fine; the face simply did not have enough pixels for the model to draw it coherently.
+In the large majority of distorted-face reports the prompt was fine; the face simply did not have enough pixels for the model to draw it coherently.

 Common causes